AndyPuettmann/PSD-Unofficial-Wiki/Points/Patrol.md

 # Patrols
 [return to index](/README.md)

-This section covers the trainings in Plasma Security Division.
+This section covers the patrols in Plasma Security Division.

 # Your first patrol
 Make sure to know the [abbreviations](/Abbreviations.md) as many of them will be used and you are expected to know them.